OfficialQuantumStudios/.github/profile/README.md

-🙋‍♀️ Who are we? - We are 5 people who are currently developing a Minecraft Plugin marketplace (CubedPlugins.com)
-👩‍💻 Useful resources - Discord: **coming soon**
+🙋‍♀️ Who are we? - We are 5 people who are currently developing a game store. (although only 2 people are working on it) 👩‍💻 Useful resources - Discord: **coming soon**
 🍿 Fun facts - We started this on Valentines day.